Raymond James Reiterates “C$12.50” Price Target for Converge Technology Solutions Corp. (CTS.V) (CVE:CTS)

 Raymond James set a C$12.50 price objective on Converge Technology Solutions Corp.
-(CTS.V) (CVE:CTS) in a research note issued to investors on Tuesday morning, BayStreet.CA reports.
+(CTS.V) (CVE:CTS) in a research note published on Tuesday, BayStreet.CA reports.
 The firm currently has an outperform rating on the stock.

-Other equities analysts have also issued research reports about the company.
-Cormark lowered their price target on Converge Technology Solutions Corp.
-(CTS.V) from C$14.25 to C$14.00 in a report on Thursday, September 2nd.
-Laurentian raised their price target on Converge Technology Solutions Corp.
-(CTS.V) from C$13.25 to C$13.75 in a report on Thursday, September 2nd.
+A number of other equities research analysts also recently weighed in on the stock.
+Cormark decreased their price target on shares of Converge Technology Solutions Corp.
+(CTS.V) from C$14.25 to C$14.00 in a research note on Thursday, September 2nd.
+Laurentian lifted their price target on shares of Converge Technology Solutions Corp.
+(CTS.V) from C$13.25 to C$13.75 in a research note on Thursday, September 2nd.

 Converge Technology Solutions Corp., through its subsidiaries, distributes storage devices and systems, computer products, software, and peripherals.
 The company also provides analytics, hybrid cloud, infrastructure, and cybersecurity services; cloud delivery, compute efficiency, network optimization, and IT spend optimization solutions; and IT professional services, such as data center infrastructure integration, cloud optimization, and data center infrastructure.